from fastai.vision.all import *

 tensor(6.1349, dtype=torch.float64)

-This subtracts a small portion of the gradient from each parameter to create a new set of parameters.
-And our loss improves from 6.78 to 6.13.
+This operation subtracts a small proportion of the gradient from each parameter, resulting in an updated set of parameters and a reduction of the loss from 6.78 to 6.13.

 for i in range(5):